RSPCA Shop Next Gen Education

 Escaped or unwanted exotic pets

 Non-native species may not survive in our countryside and are illegal to release or to allow to escape.
-These animals could also be an invasive species risk to our native wildlife.
+Any non-native species that can survive in the wild could also be an invasive species risk to our native wildlife.

-Read our exotic pet page for more information about caring for a specific species of an exotic pet.
+Read our exotic pet page for more information about caring for specific species.